-Limitations and strengths

-A potential strength of a future LivDem-Families intervention would be that it is grounded in an existing intervention that supports participants to adjust to dementia and based around the principles of space (for people living with dementia to talk about their condition) and occurs at a pace that works for them.
+Limitations and strengths.
+A strength of the proposed LivDem-Families intervention is that it is grounded in an existing intervention that supports participants to adjust to dementia and which is based around the principles of space (for people living with dementia to talk about their condition) and at a pace that works for them.
 However, there are a number of important limitations.
 While we consulted with a wide range of stakeholders, most (21 of 26 participants) were professionals (clinicians with experience of delivering LivDem, psychotherapists and academics) and thus whilst the voices of people living with dementia and their families were included, these were not the sole focus of the research.
-Moreover, our participant sample was limited, and we did not identify voices from people belonging to minority groups, including those from marginalised ethnic communities or the LGBTQ + community.
+Moreover, our participant sample was limited, and we did not identify voices from people belonging to minority groups, including those from marginalised ethnic communities or the LGBTQ+ community.
 This may mean these results are not representative of the views of these communities and thus the results reported here may not be transferable across a range of caregiving dyads.